Québec IDCI

-Claim your CDAEIA tax credits for the Development of E-Business integrating Artificial Intelligence.
+Claim your CDAEIA tax credits for the Development of E-Business integrating Artificial Intelligence

 CDAEIA Tax Credit